ebarahona/edcli/README.md

 ## Overview
 I work with NodeJS for server side applications and manually create modules and JS files, although simple and small I got tired of repeating the same small task so I wrote this to automatically generate common files.
 This also helps to keep things consistent.

 Why "edcli"?
-Because, "edcli" was already taken.
+Because, "ed-cli" was already taken.

 ## Install
 Download or clone repo then: